5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 - Once. it's done, you have to reboot and Graphics acceleration will work
 - Continue with the Post-Install process as described in the Repo.

-### Installing Drivers for other legacy GPUs
+### Installing Drivers for other GPUs
 - Works the same way as installing iGPU drivers
-- OCLP detects legacy GPUs and if it has drivers for they can be installed and afterwards GPU Hardware Acceleration should work
+- OCLP detects GPUs and if it has drivers or non-AVX2 patch they can be installed and afterwards GPU Hardware Acceleration should work
+- You will need to remove `-amd_no_dgpu_accel` from boot-args after applying root patches on AMD GPUs to get hardware acceleration

 ### Verifying SMC CPU Power Management
 To verify that SMC CPU Power Management is working, enter the following command in Terminal: